-Using IGRF-12 to compute the root mean square magnetic field vector at the Earth's surface arising from all spherical harmonic terms ($n \le 10$), the centred dipole terms (n = 1) and the nondipole terms ($1 \le n \le 10$), it can be seen in Figure 10 that since 1900 the geomagnetic field is weakening overall by becoming less dipolar.
+Using IGRF-11 to compute the root mean square magnetic field vector at the Earth's surface arising from all spherical harmonic terms ($n \le 10$), the centred dipole terms (n = 1) and the non-dipole terms ($1 \le n \le 10$), it can be seen in Figure 10 that since 1900, the geomagnetic field is weakening overall by becoming less dipolar.
 However the non-dipolar part is strengthening.
 This may have consequences for the trajectories of energetic charged particles that enter the Earth's magnetosphere.
 One manifestation of this is the deepening, and westwards movement, of the South Atlantic Anomaly, the region where the geomagnetic field is weaker than elsewhere (see Figures 2 and 9).
 Energetic charged particles are able to penetrate closer to the Earth and cause a radiation hazard for satellites passing through this region.

-Figure 10 Decline of the whole, and dipolar part of the geomagnetic field at the Earth's surface and the growth of the non-dipolar part since 1900, computed from IGRF-12
+Geomagnetic Field, Global Pattern, Figure 10 The decline of the whole, and dipolar part of the geomagnetic field at the Earth's surface and the growth of the non-dipolar part since 1900, computed from IGRF-11.

 Superimposed on these gradual changes of the magnetic field are the so-called geomagnetic jerks.
 They are relatively abrupt (duration of months) changes in the second time derivative, or secular acceleration, of the magnetic field.
-The first observed geomagnetic jerk was that around 1969, and since the late 19th century when direct and continuous measurements of the Earth's magnetic field have been available, geomagnetic jerks have also been widely accepted to have occurred around 1925, 1978 and 1991.
+The first observed geomagnetic jerk was that around 1969, and since the late nineteenth century when direct and continuous measurements of the Earth's magnetic field have been available, geomagnetic jerks have also been observed to occur around 1925, 1978, 1991, and 1999.
 These jerks are most readily observed in the first time derivative of the easterly intensity at European observatories (Figure 11).
-More recent jerks are also being detected, sometimes with help of data from satellites.

-Figure 11 Geomagnetic jerks as seen in the secular variation of the east component of the geomagnetic field observed at European observatories.
+Geomagnetic Field, Global Pattern, Figure 11 Geomagnetic jerks as seen in the secular variation of the east component of the geomagnetic field observed at European observatories (IAGA codes of the observatories used are LRV, DOB, NUR, LER, ESK, HAD, DOU, BDV, FUR, CLF).
 Times of jerks are shown by arrows.